section-engineering-education/engineering-education/content/articles/introduction-to-pragmatic-functional-java/index.md

   - url: /engineering-education/introduction-to-pragmatic-functional-java/hero.jpg
     alt: Introduction to Pragmatic Functional Java Hero image
 ---
-This article is an attempt to create a new Java coding style called Pragmatic Functional Java.
-Clean, trustworthy, and understandable code is generated via the use of a compiler.
+This article is an attempt to help developers write in a new Java coding style called Pragmatic Functional Java (PFJ).
+PDF is clean, trustworthy, and understandable code is generated via the use of a compiler.
 <!--more-->
 Even though Java 8 continues to employ this coding style, Java 11 streamlines and clarifies it significantly.
 With Java 17, it becomes even more descriptive, and gains from each new Java feature.

-Functionality in a pragmatic manner instead of being a freebie, Java necessitates significant adjustments in the working habits and methodologies of developers.
-It is not simple to change habits, and it is much more difficult when the habits are important and have been around for a long time.
+Java causes significant adjustments to the working habits and methodologies of developers.
+It is not a simple task to change habits, and it is much more difficult when the habits are important and have been around for a long time.

 ### Table of contents
 - [Pragmatic functional Java components](#pragmatic-functional-java-components)